-Madeline Aron and friends at the Festival House, built by J.P.
-Morgan in 1893, which her parents purchased and ran.
+Madeline Aron and friends at the culturally and racially inclusive hotel and arts center her parents developed.
 Sierra Club and Root Beer to focus on immigration discussion By Cecilia Chávez Beltrán Excursiones coordinator 6-8 p.m.
 Friday, Nov.
 2, Sierra Club & Root Beer series at Albuquerque Center for Peace and Justice.
-Excursiones a la Naturaleza de Nuevo Mexico invites you to take a walk through the mosaic that the topic of immigration is and hear a bit about the local efforts being worked on in Albuquerque.
-It is indeed a controversial theme nowadays, but is a very real and present part of life for many people.
-In December last year, Excursiones visited Bosque del Apache National Wildlife Refuge and appreciated the beautiful view of birds enjoying their migration.
-Flying freely, moving from one sky to another according to their seasonal needs ... oh, the freedom!
+Excursiones a la Naturaleza de Nuevo Mexico invites you to take a walk through the mosaic that the topic of immigration freely, moving from one sky to another according to their seasonal needs ... oh, the freedom!
 Then, I contrast that with what I feel and experience when volunteering with a group providing legal information to migrants at the Cibola Detention Center just 70 minutes west of Albuquerque.
-If it was not for those volunteers, the imprisoned migrants would have no way to understand how to navigate the immigration system.
-Myriad reasons makes us human beings migrate: to leave the well-known surroundings, the loved people, the comfort of our language, idiosyncrasies, culture and the understanding of how things work.
-Facing intense change ahead, people move forward in life for political reasons, economic reasons, social reasons, religious reasons.
-Local volunteers, including grassroots leaders, an attorney (or two), activists and others in the community - either on their own or as part of not-for-profit organizations - will give us a glimpse of their work at the local level, to counteract the unjust, inhumane and unpredictable immigration system.
+If it was not for those volunteers, the imprisoned migrants would have no way to understand how to navigate the immigration system. move forward in life for political reasons, economic reasons, social reasons, religious reasons.
+Local volunteers, including grassroots leaders, an attorney (or two), activists and others in the community - either on their own or as part of not-forprofit organizations - will give us a glimpse of their work at the local level, to counteract the unjust, inhumane and unpredictable immigration system.
 Can you do something about it?
 Yes.
-You can find out how you can get involved at the next Sierra Club and Root Beer on Friday on Nov.
+You can find out how vou can get involved at the next Sierra Club and Root Beer on Friday on Nov.
 2. And then you choose.
-Any question, idea or comment can be directed to Cecilia.Chavez.Beltran@sierra-club.org Donate to the Rio Grande Chapter; it's easy!
+Any question, idea or comment can be directed to Cecilia.Chavez.Beltran@sierraclub.org Rio Grande Sierran publication information The Rio Grande Sierran is published four times a year, in January, April, July and October, by the Rio Grande Chapter of the Sierra Club as a benefit for members in New Mexico and West Texas.
+The opinions expressed in signed articles in the Sierran are the opinions of the writers and not necessarily those of the Sierra Club.
+Products and services advertised in the Sierran are not necessarily endorsed by Sierra Club.
+Contributions are welcome.
+Send to riogrande.chapter@ sierraclub.org.
+Submissions by Rio Grande Chapter members will take precedence.
+Articles chosen to be published are subject to editing.